The Appellate Advocacy Division

 Selection for Membership in the Appellate Advocacy Division

-Members of the Moot Court Honor Society’s Appellate Division are selected primarily through a two-round intramural competition held in the spring of their first year of law school.
-Participation in the first round of the intramural competition is required as part of the first-year legal writing course.
-Students who are not invited to join the Society during their first year may apply for membership after completing a course in Appellate Advocacy.
+Members of the Moot Court Honor Society’s Appellate Division are selected primarily through a two-round competition held in the spring of their first year of law school.
+Participation in the first round of the competition is required as part of the first-year legal writing course.
+Students who are not invited to join the Society during their first year may apply for membership in the fall of their second year after completing a course in Appellate Advocacy during the summer session.